 No easy task but something we can work on starting today.

-Self control works in many cases but God control is always best!
+The best control is always God’s!
+Self-control works in many cases, but God’s control always works best!

 Love in Christ